LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic03-1-MachineLearning.md

 Industrial robots can be programmed to perform tasks such as picking up objects or assembling parts.
 The robots start with little to no knowledge about how to perform these tasks.
 As a robot attempts to perform a task, it is given positive rewards for successful actions (like correctly assembling a part) and negative rewards for unsuccessful actions (like dropping an object).
 Over time, the robots learn to perform their tasks more efficiently by maximizing their successes and minimizing their mistakes.
 This is all done without explicit programming for each specific task.

 ## Supervised Learning Models

-We've already seen Bayes's rule, which is a statistical methodology (aka model).
+We've already mentioned Bayes' rule, which is a statistical methodology (aka model).
 Here are some others.
 These can be used for *prediction* and/or *classification*.

-### Nearest Neighbor (K-NN)
+### Nearest Neighbors (K-NN)

 K-NN, where K represents the number of "Nearest Neighbors" to consider is a methodology in which things (or people) are classified based on a number of predetermined features and grouped (classified) based on the similarity of those features.

 **Example:** Real estate comparative market analysis.

-Training: A realtor looks at the recent selling price of homes similar to the one they are selling and sets a selling price based on those similar homes.
+Training: A realtor compares the recent selling price of homes similar to the one they are selling and sets a selling price based on those similar homes.
 In order to train an ML model to do this, the pertinent characteristics of a home (location, number of beds and baths, etc.) need to be identified and represented numerically so that they can be compared mathematically.

-Inference (classification in this case): A home that hasn't sold yet can have its market value estimated by comparing it to several (k) other homes with similar characteristics (NN).
+Inference (classification in this case): A home that hasn't sold yet can have its market value estimated by comparing it to several (k) other homes with similar characteristics (Nearest Neighbors).

 **Example:** Character recognition.

 <details>
-  <summary>What do you think the steps would be to train a model for Handwritten Character Recognition (HCR) using the MNIST data set?<br>(Click to expand)</summary>
+  <summary>What do you think the steps would be to train a model for Handwritten Character Recognition (HCR) using the <a href="https://en.wikipedia.org/wiki/MNIST_database">MNIST data set</a>?<br>(Click to expand)</summary>
 <h4>Training the Model</h4>
 <ul>
   <li><b>Data Collection:</b> Gather a large dataset of handwritten characters, each labeled with their correct character (such as the MNIST).</li>